Central Argentine Railway: Progress

 The CA supported the concept of agricultural colonies, where people settled and farmed.
 Bernstadt, Cañada de Gomez, and Carcañal were some of the agricultural colonies.
+More broadly, Schenoni argues that immigrant settlement along Argentine railway lines expanded the agricultural frontier and generated additional state revenue, creating a positive feedback loop that encouraged further railway investment.
 The CA was involved in transporting agricultural products, such as wheat, in the 1870s, and by the late 1880s, Great Britain received large quantities of agricultural products from Argentina.

 The CA built a number of stations.
 Some train stations and the trains themselves possessed British names and influence.
 In 1891 the CA opened Fisherton station in the west of Rosario, as well as a new branch entering Rosario from the southwest and a stop on the line (Eloy Palacios station).
 Victoria station was also opened in 1891.
 Trains to Zelaya and Capilla del Señor departed from Victoria for the first time one year later.
 The CA also installed the first crossbuck and manually operated gates in the many level crossings existing by then.
 During successive years, several new stations were built by the company in Greater Buenos Aires, such as Beccar (1913), La Lucila (1933), Acassuso (1934) and Virreyes (1938).

 The CA purchased multiple railroads or merged with them.
 One of these companies, the Santa Fe Western Railway, or SFWR ("Ferrocarril Oeste Santafesino"), was absorbed by the CA in 1900.
 The lines handled by SFWR, which served the southwest of Santa Fe Province and the south of Córdoba (up to the city of Cruz Alta), were merged with those of the larger company, and the passenger services handled by Rosario Oeste station were transferred to Rosario Central station, while the former was renamed "Rosario Este."